Syanne/Sample-Application/README.md

 password: sampleUser@test.com

 # Post-login event
+Implementedonly in Identity Server.
 When any post-login event is raised, sink simply writes a log to Logs table

 # Further improvements
 1. Sample.ConsoleApp should be moved to other solution
 2. Sample.Auth.Models should be used as a nuget, not project reference
 3. Generate and return a JWT token after successfull authentification